netgroup/SRv6-net-prog/basic-testbed.md

 ```
 $ vagrant up
 ```
-It takes a bit of time â€¦. please be patient
+It takes a bit of time …. please be patient

-#### Verifying functionality of SR-NFV_connector and its ability to de-encapsulate and re-encapsulate packets
+#### Verifying functionality of srext module and its ability to de-encapsulate and re-encapsulate packets

 Log into the VM of ingress node:
 ```